johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2025-08-29-azure-devops-pull-requests-conventional-commits/index.md

 Azure DevOps very rarely gets new features these days, and so it's unlikely that we'll see any changes here.
 However, there is one avenue that is open to us.
 Azure DevOps has the ability for a pull request to be set to autocomplete, which means that it will automatically merge when all policies are satisfied.
 This is useful for ensuring that the pull request is merged without manual intervention once it meets the requirements.
 For example when build validations have passed, and the required reviewers have approved.

 I've written about [merging pull requests and setting autocomplete with the Azure DevOps API](../2025-07-25-azure-devops-api-pull-requests-merge-set-autocomplete/index.md) previously.
 We're going to build on that knowledge here, but add in the magic of setting the merge commit message when we set the pull request to autocomplete.
 This is achieved by the [pull requests API](https://learn.microsoft.com/en-us/rest/api/azure/devops/git/pull-requests/update?view=azure-devops-rest-7.1#gitpullrequestcompletionoptions).
-It allows to update a pull request and set it autocomplete with a specific message commit message.
+It allows us to update a pull request and set it autocomplete with a specific message commit message.

 This should allow us to go from commits like this: